Southall railway station: Bilingual signage

 Southall station has bilingual station signage, owing to the large Punjabi community in the local area.
 Station signs on the platforms bear "Southall" and also "ਸਾਊਥਹਾਲ" in Gurmukhī, a script commonly used for the Punjabi language.
 In 2007, following issues raised by other ethnic groups in the area, First Great Western announced it would review the signage.
 The bilingual signs were kept, and were still displayed at the station.
 In 2021, the new station building and platform roundel maintained the use of bilingual signage.
-It is one of the relatively few stations in England to have bilingual signage, others being Whitechapel (Bengali), Wallsend (Latin), Hereford (Welsh), Moreton-in-Marsh (Japanese) and St Pancras International, Ebbsfleet International and Ashford International (all French).
+It is one of the relatively few stations in England to have bilingual signage, others being Whitechapel (Bengali), Wallsend (Latin), Hereford (Welsh), Moreton-in-Marsh (Japanese) and St Pancras International, Ebbsfleet International and Ashford International (French).

 Layout and facilities

 Southall railway station has five platforms, one of which is unnumbered and used only for freight and special events.
 In normal circumstances, platforms 1 and 2, on the fast lines, and the unnumbered platform are not used by passengers; platforms 3 and 4 are used by all trains serving the station.
 The new station building has a ticket office and automatic ticket barriers.
 A footbridge gives access to platforms 3 and 4 via steps and lifts, while gates prevents access to the other three, under normal circumstances.

 Oyster "pay as you go" has been available since October 2008 for journeys to or from Southall.